fuzzybritches0/solarfidget/README.md

 **white**, **green**

 Add a red cable for **+5V** to the first tower and a black cable to the last tower for **GND**.
+Don't use the cables form the USB plug.

 Use the **M3 nuts** and **M3x4mm bolts** to secure the cables.
 Clean the inside of the towers if there is loose or deformed material inside from printing the overhang.
 Push the nuts inside the towers.
+This should be quite easy.
+If not, use a longer M3 bolt to drive them into place.

 Make sure there is **only blank wire** between the nut and the tower.
 Keep the blank wire away form the bold.
 We don't want the wire to curl around